HCP Family Day

 HCP Girls' Own Stories 1994

 HCP believes that everyone can benefit from the creative and imaginative aspects of photography.
 As an important means of self-expression, it can strengthen participants' sense of self and develop confidence and competence creatively and professionally in individuals of all ages, backgrounds, and levels of arts exposure.
 HCP is committed to lifelong learning through photography and seeks to educate the community about its history and process as well as the ways in which photography can be used as a tool for personal and community expression.

 HCP’s Access and Community Education (A.C.E.) programs build community and support the organization’s mission of educating and inspiring the public with the art and practice of photography.
 These programs, which include Picture This!, Girls' Own Stories, and Collaborations stem from an understanding of the camera as a tool for empowerment.
-HCP's A.C.E. programs meet individuals where they are, and our Community Educators validate their unique lived experiences through diverse curriculum tailored to the needs of each site we visit.
-Currently, Community Educators work in medical settings, including Texas Children’s Hospital, as well as schools and community centers like St. Stephen’s Episcopal School and Wesley Community Center.
+HCP's A.C.E. programs meet individuals where they are, and our Teaching Artists validate their unique lived experiences through diverse curriculum tailored to the needs of each site we visit.
+Currently, Teaching Artists work in medical settings, including Texas Children’s Hospital, as well as schools and community centers like St. Stephen’s Episcopal School and Wesley Community Center.

-PictureThis! is HCP’s five-module program curriculum, originally developed and implemented at Texas Children’s Hospital in 2002.
+PictureThis! is HCP’s five-module community education program, originally developed and implemented at Texas Children’s Hospital in 2002.
 It has since been taught at schools and community centers throughout the greater Houston area.
 Students participating in the program learn the importance of photography in communicating a message, how to use a camera, how to understand their place in the environment, and how to communicate their vision through exhibitions and public talks.
-HCP’s Outreach Team provides continuous feedback and constructive critique on the work created, offers assignments for students to work on their own time, and show examples from other photographers to provide inspiration that sparks the students’ imaginations.
-Throughout the program, students search for their personal vision and mbark on the creation of a series of work that is showcased upon their completion of the program.